 There is no bigger scam than having a gun stuck in your face and being forced to do something, or else.
 So anything resembling a gun in the face naturally triggers a sense of being scammed when on the wrong side of the gun.
-The biggest gun in the world is the scam called government.
+The biggest gun in the world is the coercive monopoly called government.
 And when science appeals to government guns, things get very scammy because then science devolves into power politics.

 An example of the political scammyness surrounding global warming science and government force is the 2015 Grijalva investigation (witch-hunt) and the treatment of Dr. Roger Pielke Jr. Read about the ordeal in Dr. Roger Pielke's own words.
 The gist of the story is that Pielke's work in science and technology policy research led to him doing a study that concluded that it is “incorrect to associate the increasing costs of disasters with the emission of greenhouse gases.”
 Instead, he found that the perceived increase in costs was a result of more people and more development leading to more and bigger targets for disasters than the past.
 Pielke was one of seven US academics investigated by US Representative Grijalva (D-AZ) who was the ranking member of the House of Representatives Committee on Environment and Natural Resources.
-Grijalva was looking to find funding from the fossil fuel industry in scientists who came to conclusion different from what he wanted to believe.
+Grijalva was looking to find funding from the fossil fuel industry in scientists who came to conclusion sdifferent from what he wanted to believe.
 Instead, all Grijalva found was that honest science comes to different conclusion than what he wants to believe.
 Criticism from the American Meteorological Society and the American Geophysical Union eventually caused Grijalva to abandon the witch hunt.
 Pielke is an example of someone who, despite believing that the climate risks justify taking action against CO2 emissions, did science that came to politically undesirable conclusions and was made to pay for it.
 Pielke has since left the corrupt climate change policy sphere to instead concentrate on sports policy.

 Most people, regardless of politics, are anti-pollution.
 Pollution is a simple property rights issue whereby people must contain their own pollution to their own property without harming the property of others, including the air over their property and the water under it.
 But if property rights are so disrespected that things like taxation are acceptable in society, it only makes sense that pollution should be difficult to control.
 That's cognitive dissonance at work.
-Seeing as CO2 is what we exhale when we breathe, it's a stretch for many people to see it as a legitimate pollutant.
+Seeing as CO2 is what we exhale when we breathe and is essential to life, it's a stretch for many people to see it as a legitimate pollutant.
 But even if CO2 were a legitimate pollutant, almost all people would be happy to do away with it if there was a convenient alternative.
-But there currently isn't a convenient alternative (?) other than perhaps to some extent Generation IV Nuclear.
+But there currently isn't a convenient alternative (?) other than perhaps to some extent Generation III and IV Nuclear.
 Gen-IV nuclear is safe from meltdown and uses nuclear waste as fuel.
 But old nuclear gave nuclear a bad name, partially because old nuclear was set-up to make nuclear material for military use rather than just make energy.
 So old biases against nuclear have kept nuclear as a legit solution mostly off the table... but that could be changing.
 Gen-IV is what Bill Gates sees as the only current realistic solution.